Deeming and financial assets

 You do not need to tell us of changes to the interest rates on your financial investments.Back to top

-The Financial Planning Association of Australia (FPAA) also provides contact details for financial planners that are members of the FPAA and information about how to choose a financial planner.
-FPAA’s website is at www.fpa.asn.au
+The Financial Advice Association Australia (FAAA) also provides contact details for financial planners that are members of the FAAA and information about how to choose a financial planner.
+Visit the FAAA website at www.faaa.au.

 Centrelink runs a free Financial Information Service (FIS) which provides education and information on financial and lifestyle issues to all Australians.
 Any personal information given to FIS officers is treated as confidential.
 FIS can be contacted by telephone on 132 300.Back to top